smithtrevor/coursera_gettingandcleaningdata/CodeBook.md

 The source data used in creating the tidy data set is https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The original data set is fully described in the README.txt included in the zip file.
+The data consists of sensor data collected from a smart phone while subjects performed different physical activities.
+The original data set is split up into the train and test data sets.
+Each data set consists of multiple files containing parts of the data and files with the labels for the data.

 ## Tidy Data Overview

 ### Data set

 The resulting data set contains 14220 observations of 4 variables.
+Each observation is in a different row and each variable is in a single column.

 Each observation is a record of the the mean of all measurements for a combination of subject, activity, and variable from the original source data set.